semgrep/semgrep-docs/docs/kb/semgrep-code/semgrep-scan-troubleshooting.md

 ## Memory usage issues (OOM errors)

 Memory usage is a common issue with scans, especially in memory-constrained environments such as continuous integration (CI) providers.

-See [Semgrep exited with code -11 (or -9)](/docs/troubleshooting/semgrep/#semgrep-exited-with-code--11-or--9) for further troubleshooting.
+Semgrep may exit with code -11 (or -9), which are the POSIX signals raised to cause the crash.

+* Try increasing the memory available if you are working in a container or managed instance where you can manage the amount of memory.
+* Use the `--max-memory LIMIT` option for your Semgrep run.
+This option stops a rule/file scan if it reaches the set limit, and moves to the next rule / file.
+* Run Semgrep in single-threaded mode with `--jobs 1`.
+This reduces the amount of memory used compared to running multiple jobs.
+* Try increasing your stack limit, if a limit is set for the context where you invoke Semgrep (`ulimit -s [limit]`).

 ## Slow scans

+The first step to improving Semgrep's speed is limiting its run to only the files you care about.
+Most commonly, it's limited using a `.semgrepignore` file.
+See [Ignoring files, folders, or parts of code](/ignoring-files-folders-code/).

+After addressing files to ignore:

-If you suspect the presence of a large file slowing Semgrep's analysis, decrease the maximum size of files scanned with `--max-target-bytes BYTES`.
-The default is 1000000 bytes (~1 MB).
+* If you suspect the presence of a large file slowing Semgrep's analysis, decrease the maximum size of files scanned with `--max-target-bytes BYTES`.

-Review [I just want Semgrep to run faster](/docs/troubleshooting/semgrep/#i-just-want-semgrep-to-run-faster) for additional guidance on speeding up scans.
+* Run Semgrep with the `--time` flag.
+This outputs a list of the rules and files that took the longest.
+  * Identify the slowest files from the list.
+You may find that you can add some of those files to your ignore list as well.
+  * Identify the slowest rules from the list.
+You may find that some of them don't apply to your codebase and can be skipped.

 ## 401 error when scanning with Semgrep Registry rules